 This post is a part of How To Ship Maintainable Product series

-Problem with the people
+The problem with the people

 To build a maintainable product we should isolate unpredictability as much as possible.
 That includes people too.